Museum Geelvinck-Hinlopen: History

 Albert Geelvinck came from the upper class Geelvinck family, who had acquired their wealth through merchant shipping to Spain, Africa, Suriname and the West Indies.
 Sara Hinlopen came from a family of originally Flemish cloth merchants, private investors and in an early stage involved in the governing the city and the Dutch East India Company.
 Both families belonged to the regents of Amsterdam.
 The republican Geelvincks delivered five burgomasters (mayors) in the 17th and 18th century.
 They too served in the Admiralty of Amsterdam, Dutch West India Company or the Society of Surinam.

 Sara became an orphan at the age of six.
 Then she and her sister Johanna were raised by a stepmother Lucia Wijbrants.
 Because the cooperation did not work out well, they moved in with Jacob J. Hinlopen, their uncle, in 1672.
 Keen on leaving the house, she married in 1680 the fifteen-year-older lawyer Albert Geelvinck.
 A few months before the girls came by lot in the possession of the paintings by Rembrandt, and Gabriel Metsu, collected by their father Jan J. Hinlopen.

-Twice Sara Hinlopen became a widow.
+In 1695, she married Jacob Bicker, Hendricksz (1642-1713), eighteen-years older, without community of property and separated from bed.
 In 1749 she died at the age of almost 89, but blind.
-The house, her stakes, her paintings and her books, including the cash money (ƒ 2,50), was divided into lots and went to Nicolaes Geelvinck and his three sisters.
+The house, her stocks and bonds, her paintings and her books, including the cash money (ƒ 2,50), was divided into lots and went to Nicolaes Geelvinck and his three sisters.